ypanshin/financial-independence/_posts/2019-08-22-transfer-pension-to-canada.md

 - Deduct the RRSP amount from income: line 208 - RRSP deduction.
 And on line 11, Schedule 7, mark that the RRSP is a transfer.
 This will say that the RRSP amount should not affect your contribution limits.
 - Receiving Foreign Tax Credit.

 The foreign tax return form is not required when you fill the Canadian tax return.
-The CRA will contact you in summer with a request for supporting documents for this transfer this is when you send the form to CRA.
+The CRA will contact you on summer with a request for supporting documents for this transfer this is when you send the form to CRA.